 Like any organisation, starting a Charity can be difficult.
 There are many obstacles to consider when starting up a charity such as complicated legal regulations and frameworks & lack of public funding for the third party sector.

 Our team can help you determine whether a charity is the right vehicle for your needs and whether it meets the public benefit test.
 We will help you determine how to constitute the charity, help you create the charity’s governing document and register it with the Charity Commission, Companies House and HM Revenue & Customs as appropriate.

 Not all charities need to be registered with the Charity Commission but all should have a constitution (usually called a governing document) to regulate their activities.
 In addition, all charities must meet the public benefit test.

-There are currently five different types of governing document that a charity might currently use.
-These are:
+There are currently five different types of governing document that a charity might currently use:

 A constitution or rules for an unincorporated association.
 This may be appropriate if the organisation does not own valuable assets; it has a membership; and the views of local residents, or other bodies need to be represented through membership, or as users of the facilities.

-- Articles of association for a company limited by guarantee.
-A company, like an individual, can own land and enter into contracts in its own name.
-This passes risk away from the individual charity trustees and therefore it may be appropriate to establish a company where the organisation is to be quite large; or it will have employees; or it will deliver charitable services under contractual agreements; or it will regularly enter into commercial contracts; or it will be a substantial owner of property.
+Articles of association for a company limited by guarantee.
+A company can own land and enter contracts in its own name.
+This mitigates risk from individual charity trustees, therefore it may be appropriate to establish a company with a large organisation; or have employees; or deliver charitable services under contractual agreements; or regularly enter commercial contracts; or be a substantial owner of property.